Keshab-Ch-Sahu/Keshab-Chandra-Sahu/README.md

 ## ⚡ About This Repository

-This repository (`Keshab-Chandraa-Sahu`) contains all the major experiments and projects I’ve worked on during my journey in Computer Science.
+This repository (`Keshab-Chandra-Sahu`) contains all the major experiments and projects I’ve worked on during my journey in Computer Science.
 It’s a mix of learning, building, breaking stuff, and building again — but better.

 ---